Ebiroll/qemu_esp32/README.md

 ```

-There can be some issues when using nvs_flash_init()
-If you get problems, try removing this call.

-It seems like the emulation has some problems with do_global_ctors().
+The emulation has also been some problems with do_global_ctors().
  should be available at this location...
 0x3f409fb8
 __init_array_start , however nvs reuses 0x3f40000 as I have not gotten it to recognize that this is already mmapped by the bootloader.
+However when running full bootloader

 Or you can try version 2.0